Estimated reading time: ( words)

 Websites and digital materials that are not designed with accessibility in mind exclude a significant population of potential users from participating in an ever increasing internet dependent world.
 Unfortunately, information exclusion is a barrier people with disabilities all too often experience.

-How many people have accessibilities?
+How many people have disabilities?
 This number is difficult to estimate.
-Many people are hesitant to disclose or don’t consider impairments disabilities.
+Many people are hesitant to disclose disabilities or don’t consider their impairments to be disabilities.
 According to the World Report on Disability (2011), about 20% of the world’s population experience some form of disability.
 The report also notes that “people with disabilities have

 - poorer health outcomes,